 One-time mortgage highflier New Century Financial was forced to file for bankruptcy protection.
 Countrywide Financial seemed headed for permanent troubles until the bailout purchase offer by Bank of America

 Another example is in homebuilder stocks.
 In 2007, Beazer Homes

 When your investments decline, you need to be sure that intrinsic value has not been impaired as well.
 If not, then back up the truck.

 Simple but not easy

 Watching a continual market decline, day in and day out, wreaks havoc on investors.
-Get used it.
+Get used to it.
 If you plan on investing for a substantial period of time, you will experience recessions, bear markets, bubbles, and panics.
 And you will also make some bad decisions.
-But if you can ignore what the market does daily, and focus on what your companies do, you'll find it far simpler to ride out the declines relatively unscathed.
+But if you can ignore what the market does daily and focus on what your companies do, you'll find it far simpler to ride out the declines relatively unscathed.

 Fool advisor James Early and the Motley Fool Income Investor team look for businesses with strong track records that are set up nicely for future growth.
 If you want to see Income Investor's latest recommendation, follow this link for a free 30-day trial of the service.